viur-framework/viur-docs/source/start.rst

 .. note::
     We strongly recommend to use a POSIX-like operating system like Linux or Mac OS for developing ViUR applications.

-    Getting ViUR to run on Microsoft Windows properly is a pain in the ass.
-The only well-working solution to use a Windows system for ViUR development is when the `Windows Subsystem for Linux <https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux>`_ is used - otherwise, forget about it.
+    Getting ViUR to run properly on Microsoft Windows is a nightmare for several reasons.
+The only well-working solution to use a Windows system for ViUR development is when `Windows Subsystem for Linux <https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux>`_ is used - otherwise, forget about it.

 ------------
 Python & pip
 ------------

 Since ViUR is a framework written in pure Python, it requires a Python interpreter to be installed.
-ViUR currently runs with Python 2.7 only, so this must be installed on your system.
+ViUR currently only runs with Python 2.7, so this must be installed on your system.

 .. note::
-    A Python 3.7 port of ViUR is under development and will be made available as soon as we do our first experiences with the Python 3 Standard Environment on the Google App Engine.
+    A Python 3.7 port of ViUR is under development and will be made available as soon as we make our first experiences with the Python 3 Standard Environment on the Google App Engine.

 `Pip <https://pypi.org/project/pip/>`_, the Python package installer, is also a necessary feature to develop applications with ViUR.